 Image Source

-Russian New Year feast essentially consists of herring which is a pickled beet salad with mayonnaise.
-Herring is paired with sliced salami on the plate.
+Russian New Year feasts consist of herring, a pickled beet salad with mayonnaise, and sliced salami on a plate.

-Olivier salad is the traditional Russian salad preparation accustomed to Russian New Year.
+Olivier salad is a traditional Russian salad preparation accustomed to the Russian New Year.
 It is a simple yet tasty potato salad.
-The authentic recipe of Olivier salad contains potato, pickles, canned green peas, carrots, chicken, eggs, and mayonnaise in olive oil dressing.
+The authentic recipe contains potatoes, pickles, canned green peas, carrots, chicken, eggs, and mayonnaise in an olive oil dressing.

-Pickles are a traditional accompaniment of vodka and are paired with dark bread.
+Pickles are a traditional accompaniment to vodka and are paired with dark bread.
 Sliced cheese, caviar, and pierogi are other interesting starters.
-Tortes are must check out dessert for a person with a sweet tooth.
-Russian chocolates fancy grownups and kids alike.
+Tortes are a must-check-out dessert for a person with a sweet tooth.
+Russian chocolates are fancy for grownups and kids alike.

 Orthodox church New Year festivities include service, dining, and dancing.
 None can be more exciting than a dinner dance on folk music.
 It is also the time to relish traditional Macedonian recipes.